vanestw/Tanner-Van-Es/README.md

 ![fork screen](./.assets/fork-screen.png)

-Please change the `Repository name` to that of you and your group member, for example, `Tanner_Van-Es--Eli_Blume.` Leave everything else the same and press the `Create Fork` button.
+Please change the `Repository name` to that of you and your group member, for example, `Tanner_Van-Es--Eli_Blume`.
+Leave everything else the same and press the `Create Fork` button.

 Perfect!
 Now, you have successfully created a Fork of the main repository.
 This newly created `Fork` is where you and your partner will be working.